chrelerner/UiO-IN3110/assignment5/README.md

 Tasks 5.1 - 5.3 are implemented and worked fine for me.

 For task 5.5, I have not made much progress.
-I have only made the docs directory and used the "sphinx-quiststart" and "make dir" commands.
+I have only made the docs directory and used the "sphinx-quiststart" and "make html" commands.